Professor of Law

 The Rise of the End User in Patent Litigation, forthcoming Boston College Law Review (2014) selected for the ABA-IPL First Intellectual Property Scholarship Symposium at the 29th ABA Annual Intellectual Property Conference.

-Incentivizing the Ordinary User, forthcoming Florida Law Review (2014) Selected for Plenary Presentation at the Intellectual property Scholars Conference (IPSC)
+Incentivizing the Ordinary User, 66 Florida.
+Law Review 1275 (2014) Selected for Plenary Presentation at the Intellectual property Scholars Conference (IPSC)

 Unintended Consequences: Prohibitions on Gamete Donor Anonymity and the Fragile Practice of Surrogacy, 10 Indiana Health Law Review 291 (2013) (symposium)

 Over-Parenting, 44 U.C.
 Davis L. Rev. 4 (2011) (with Zvi Triger) Article featured in: The NY Times, Forbes, ABC News, ABA Journal Magazine, ABA Journal Website, AOL, Israel's National Radio, Time-Out Tel-Aviv and Yediot's 7 Days.